jhuntdev/uuid-v9/js/README.md

 # uuid-v9

 An ultra-fast, lightweight, zero-dependency JavaScript/TypeScript implementation of the UUID v9 proposal.
-The UUID v9 format allows generating both time-based sequential and random nonsequential IDs with an optional prefix of up to 12 hexadecimal characters, all with sufficient randomness to avoid collisions.
+The proposed UUID v9 format allows generating both time-based sequential and random non-sequential IDs with an optional prefix of up to 12 hexadecimal characters and sufficient randomness to avoid collisions.

 <!-- To learn more about UUID v9, please visit the website: https://uuid.jhunt.dev -->